-Adaptability Requirements for New Construction for Multi-Family Units All apartments in newly constructed buildings with four or more units, built for first time occupancy after March 13, 1991, must be "adaptable" if there is an elevator, but, if there is no elevator, only ground floor units must be "adaptable".
+Adaptability Requirements for New Construction for Multi-Family Units there is no elevator, only ground floor units must be "adaptable".
 "Adaptable" means that the apartment doorways, cabinets and interior spaces are designed so that the apartment can be made accessible at a later time without structural change.
 For example, reinforcements in bathroom walls would be in place, in the event that someone needs grab bars in the future.